xpepper/tracco/README.md

 At the end of this process, You'll be told to give some key to the app, this is what you want to put in the access\_token\_key yml prop file.

+## Estimate and Effort format convention
+To set an estimate on a card, a Trello user should send a notification from that card to the tracker username, e.g.

+    @trackinguser [15p]
+    @trackinguser [1.5d]
+    @trackinguser [12h]

+estimates can be given in hours (h), days (d/g) or pomodori (p).

+To set an effort in the current day on a card, a Trello user should send a notification from that card to the tracker username, e.g.

+    @trackinguser +6p
+    @trackinguser +4h
+    @trackinguser +0.5g

+efforts can be given in hours (h), days (d/g) or pomodori (p).

+To set an effort in a date different from the notification date, just add a date in the message

+    @trackinguser 23.10.2012 +6p

+To set an effort for more than a Trello user (e.g. pair programming), just add the other user in the message, e.g.

+    @trackinguser +3p @alessandrodescovi

+To set an effort just for other Trello users (excluding the current user), just add the word 'only', e.g.

+    @trackinguser +3p only @alessandrodescovi @michelevincenzi

 ## Issues
+Need to define and implement conventions to parse notification text searching for estimates and efforts.

+* parse estimates
+  * need to handle ideal hours, ideal days and pomodori
+  * will take all the info in the context as default info for date and card
+  * will need to implement custom date (useful to define estimates in the past)
+* parse efforts
+  * need to handle ideal hours, ideal days and pomodori
+  * will take all the info in the context as default info for date and card
+  * will need to implement custom date (useful to define estimates in the past)
+* store tracking info somewhere

 ## Pull Requests